matt-cook/corpchaps.com/get-started/become-a-corporate-chaplain.md

 The <span style="color:red">number-goes-here</span>-page Become a Corporate Chaplain ebook will help you discern whether corporate chaplaincy is right for you, show you what to expect in your new profession, and help you get your own Chaplain Assistance Program off and running.

-### Here’s what included in your Become a Corporate Chaplain ebook:
+### For just $45.00, here’s what is included in your Become a Corporate Chaplain ebook:

 ## 17 FAQ about Corporate Chaplaincy
 Find answers to the top questions about corporate chaplaincy and how it works in the workplace.
 Questions include: